nbeversl/urtext_docs/README.md

 ## Example : Urtext Documentation Exported in Markdown to a File

-The following dynamic definition exports this entire documentation (from its root node "Urtext Documentation" ) in Markdown format to a file called documentation.md:
+The following dynamic definition exports this entire documentation (from its root node [Urtext Documentation](#urtext-documentation) ) in Markdown format to a file called documentation.md:

 ## Example : Fragment Exported to HTML

-The following Dynamic Definition exports the "Links and Pointers" section of the documentation to HTML, into a node inside this one:
+The following Dynamic Definition exports the [Links and Pointers](#links-and-pointers) section of the documentation to HTML, into a node inside this one:

 # Search